 Each director must be elected by the affirmative vote of a majority of the votes cast with respect to each director by the shares present in person or represented by proxy and entitled to vote on the matter (Proposal 1).
-The affirmative vote of a majority of the shares present in person or by proxy and entitled to vote on the matter is required to ratify the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending September 28, 2019 (Proposal 2); to approve, on an advisory, non-binding basis, our executive compensation (Proposal 3); and to approve the Stockholder Proposal (Proposal 6).
-To approve, on an advisory, non-binding basis, the frequency of the advisory, nonbinding vote on executive compensation (Proposal 4), the alternative receiving the most votes will be considered to be the expressed preference of the stockholders, even if those votes do not constitute a majority of the shares present in person or by proxy and entitled to vote on the matter.
-The affirmative vote of a majority of shares entitled to vote, whether or not such shares vote on the proposal, is required to approve the Special Meeting Proposal (Proposal 5).
+The affirmative vote of a majority of the shares present in person or by proxy and entitled to vote on the matter is required to ratify the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending September 26, 2020 (Proposal 2); to approve, on an advisory, non-binding basis, our executive compensation (Proposal 3); and to approve the Stockholder Proposal (Proposal 4).
 A broker non-vote or an abstention with respect to the election of directors is not a vote cast and, therefore, will have no effect on the outcome of the election of directors.
-An abstention with respect to Proposal 2, Proposal 3, Proposal 4, Proposal 5 or Proposal 6 will not be voted, although it will be counted for the purpose of
+An abstention with respect to Proposal 2, Proposal 3 or Proposal 4 will not be voted, although it will be counted for the purpose of determining the number of shares represented at the meeting and entitled to vote on the matter.
+Accordingly, an abstention will have the effect of a vote against Proposal 2, Proposal 3 or Proposal 4.
+Broker non-votes have no effect on the outcome of the voting on Proposal 3 or Proposal 4.